 Academy graduates have the opportunity to become part of the Citizen Police Academy Alumni Association, providing volunteer support to various Police Division activities and helping to raise community awareness on safety issues.

-Applications deadline is Friday, July 27.
-Click on the link to complete an online application or download the form from the Resources & Links below.
+Complete an online application or download the form from the Resources & Links below.

 Drug Abuse Resistance Education—or D.A.R.E.—is a preventive program aimed at equipping students with the tools needed to make informed decisions about alcohol, nicotine products and drugs.